Grand Glaize Bridge

 The Grand Glaize Bridge is the name of two girder bridges that carry U.S. Route 54 over the Grand Glaize Arm of the Lake of the Ozarks in the city of Osage Beach, Missouri.

-The bridge on official maps is called the "Grandglaize" (one word) as is the body of water it crosses to differentiate it from an entirely different Grand Glaize Creek that is a tributary to the Meramec River in St. Louis County, Missouri.
-However, in widespread usage, it is referred to as so in two words.
+The bridge crosses Grand Glaize Creek that is a tributary to the Osage River in Camden County, Missouri.

+History

 The original two-lane Grand Glaize Bridge was built in 1931 during the construction of Bagnell Dam and the Lake of the Ozarks.
-It was a Warren truss or deck truss structure with the trusses built under the deck so traffic could see the lake.
-Its unusual design prompted it to be called the "upside down bridge".
+It was a Warren truss or deck truss structure with the trusses built under the deck.
 Other bridges built across the lake at the time including the Hurricane Deck Bridge over the Osage Arm and the Niangua Bridge over the Niangua Arm were also deck truss structures.
 The only non-deck-truss bridge on the lake was the Niangua Arm US 54 Bridge.
-The bridge was known for its very narrow lanes and no shoulder.
+The original bridge had very narrow lanes and no shoulder.

 The new parallel girder bridge carrying westbound traffic was completed in 1984.
-A new eastbound girder bridge was built in 1995 and the original bridge was torn down.
-The Niangua Bridge has also been torn down leaving the Hurricane Deck Bridge as the only remaining deck truss bridge until 2013 when it too was demolished.
+The original bridge was torn down and the new eastbound girder bridge was built in 1995 in the place of the original.

+In 2023, both the eastbound bridge and westbound underwent rehabilitation by placing epoxy-wearing on the surface.
+Only one side was done at a time.

+There has been proposals to add a pedestrian bridge adjacent to the existing bridge due to no current dedicated pedestrian walkway present.

+Effective August 2025, the bridge will be named as "Police Officer Phylicia Carson Memorial Bridge" in honor of the fallen officer died in line in duty during high speed chase in August 2024.
+Senate Bill 348 was signed in June 2025.